Post Graduate Certificate in Ultrasound for Anaesthesia and Critical Care

 • Identify anatomical features suggestive of diastolic dysfunction

-• Identify the different regions of the heart on the different views
+• Identify the different regions of the heart on the different views and their correlation with vascular supply

-• Identify regional wall motion abnormalities
+• Appreciate regional wall motion abnormalities

 • Appreciate the normal and abnormal sonoanatomy of cardiac valves